-- All users will read and agree and/or acknowledge our acceptable use policy, appropriate to their age, understanding and role, before being given access to our computer system, IT resources or the internet. - We will maintain a record of users who are granted access to our devices and systems.
+- All users will read and agree to our IT Terms of Use before being given access to our computer system, IT resources or the internet. - We will maintain a record of users who are granted access to our devices and systems.